cmse822/project-2-pi-by-mpi-team-3/Project2.md

     0.0273332

 Regardless of how many ranks we have the total runtime of the program is about ~ 0.027 seconds.
 However, each rank takes 0.27 seconds so as we had more ranks we are not adding any "wall_clock" time but we are adding to the computational time.

+## 4.3 Solution
+We have used MPI_REDUCE to sum all the averages from each rank (and divided by total ranks to get the final average).
+See [ser_pi_calc_43.cpp](./ser_pi_calc_43.cpp) for code.

+For size 1, max elapsed time is 0.026849
+For size 2, max elapsed time: 0.013629
+For size 3, max elapsed time: 0.009136
+For size 4, max elapsed time: 0.007189

+Since the ROUNDS are being divided further and further in each rank while each rank runs parallel, the run time is decreasing with increase in the number of processes.
+However, this decrease is not linear.